evgomes/jwt-api/README.md

 #### Revoking refresh tokens

 Now imagine you want the user to sign out, or you want to revoke a refresh token by any reason.
-You can revoke a refresh token doing a POST request to `http://localhost:5000/api/token/revoke`, passing a valid refresh token into the body of the request.
+You can revoke a refresh token making a POST request to `http://localhost:5000/api/token/revoke`, passing a valid refresh token into the body of the request.

 ```
 {